NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 Debian packages implement such capabilities via so-called [maintainer scripts](https://www.debian.org/doc/debian-policy/ch-maintainerscripts), while RPM packages do so via so-called [scriptlets](https://docs.fedoraproject.org/en-US/packaging-guidelines/Scriptlets/).

 `cargo-deb` supports a `maintainer-scripts` key in the `[package.metadata.deb]` TOML table of `Cargo.toml` which specifies the path to a directory containing `preinst`, `postinst`, `prerm` and/or `postrm` scripts which will be included in the DEB package in the right way such that tools such as `apt` will execute them as appropriate on package install, upgrade and/or uninstall.
+The exact files that are selected for inclusion is affected by the `cargo-deb` "variant" that Ploutos enables.

 `cargo-generate-rpm` supports `pre_install_script`, `pre_uninstall_script,` `post_install_script` and `post_uninstall_script` keys in `[package.metadata.generate-rpm]` TOML table of `Cargo.toml` which expect scripts defined inline as TOML strings.

-Both DEB and RPM support so-called "macros" within the maintainer scripts. `cargo-deb` has built-in support for a [subset](https://github.com/kornelski/cargo-deb/blob/main/autoscripts/) of the RPM macros, mostly for working with systemd units, which can be incorporated automatically by adding a `#DEBHELPER#` line to your maintainer script file. `cargo-generate-rpm` has no equivalent but, similar to the `cargo-deb` support, Ploutos is able to [emulate](https://github.com/NLnetLabs/.github/blob/main/fragments/macros.systemd.sh) systemd unit related macros by replacing a `#RPM_SYSTEMD_MACROS#` line in your maintainer scripts.
+Both DEB and RPM support so-called "macros" within the maintainer scripts. `cargo-deb` has built-in support for a [subset](https://github.com/kornelski/cargo-deb/blob/main/autoscripts/) of the RPM macros, mostly for working with systemd units, which can be incorporated automatically by adding a `#DEBHELPER#` line to your maintainer script file.
+This will take care of activating any systemd units that were detected during package creation.

+`cargo-generate-rpm` has no equivalent but, Ploutos is able to [emulate](https://github.com/NLnetLabs/.github/blob/main/fragments/macros.systemd.sh) systemd unit related macros by replacing a `#RPM_SYSTEMD_MACROS#` line in your maintainer scripts.
+You are responsible for invoking the macros yourself however from your scriptlets, just including `#RPM_SYSTEMD_MACROS#` is not enough.

 For RPMs, do not set `xxx_script` settings in `[package.metadata.generate-rpm]` to a command to execute a script at its installed location as set in the `[package.metadata.generate-rpm]` TOML table `assets` array.
 While this may work in some cases, it will not in others.
 For example it will NOT work for post-uninstall scripts as the script file will be deleted before it can be executed.
 Instead, if you do not wish to include entire shell scripts in your `Cargo.toml` file, Ploutos supports defining the `xxx_script` setting values in a separate TOML file via the `rpm_scriptlets_path` workflow input.